Eucosmophora ingae

 Eucosmophora ingae is a moth of the family Gracillariidae.
 It is known from Costa Rica.

 The length of the forewings is 3.1-3.6 mm for males and 3.1-3.4 mm for females.

 The larvae feed on Inga oerstediana and Pithecollobium catenatum.
 They mine the leaves of their host plant.
-On Inga oerstediana, the early mine is serpentine, glassy, and winds about the lamina.
-Later, it is abruptly enlarged into an irregular blotch.
-The upper surface of the mine is nearly translucent, the larvae being visible within the mine through their development.
-Frequently two to five or more mines may anastamose into a single large blotch.
-The larva exits through a hemispherical slit in the upper leaf surface.
-The cocoon is orange-brown.

 Etymology

 The species name is derived from the generic name, Inga, of the larval host plant.